SamedYalnizz/neverEndingUnsplash/readme.md

 ## Getting Started

 1. Download the repository.
-2. Create a developer account on https://unsplash.com/documentation or Log in to your Account
-3. Create a config.js file and insert:
-    ```
-    const config = {
-        API_KEY: "YOUR_API_KEY"
-    }
-    ```
-4. Insert the API-Key from your unsplash account instead of YOUR_API_KEY
-5. Open the html file
+2. Open the HTMl file
-6. Have fun scrolling
+3. Have fun scrolling through awesome pictures

 ## Built With

 * HTML, CSS, JavaScript

+## Notes
+* The API-Key should not be publicly available on Github: The config.js file should be inside a .gitignore file so that the API-Key is not available.